Cams wear, like bearings and gears. A cam's surface is subject to contact stress as the cam-follower passes over it.

-If the cam's metallurgy is identical at all depths, then the cam would usually 'fail' at the point on the cam's surface that experiences the maximum contact-stress.
+A Cam-Profile wears because it is subject to a contact-stress as a Follower-Roller rolls over it.
+The cam would usually fail at the point that experiences the maximum contact-stress.
 Failure would be due to rolling contact fatigue.
 Like any machine part, the challenge is to make sure that the cam does not fail before the intended life of the machine.

-Allowable Contact Stress is the limit of rolling contact stress that the cam steel can sustain for 1-life-cycles, with a reliability of 99%, without failure by pitting for 1 life.
-The term 'failure' from pitting-fatigue is subjective and a source of considerable disagreement.
-One observer’s 'failure' may be another observer’s 'wearing-in'.
+Contact Stress Endurance Limit is the upper limit of rolling contact stress that the cam steel can sustain, without failure by pitting for 1 life*, with a reliability of 99%.
+Failure from pitting-fatigue is subjective and a source of considerable disagreement.
+One observer’s failure may be another observer’s wearing-in.

-The table below - from ISO 6336 Part 5 - shows a 'first estimation' of the Allowable Contact Stress, for 5×107 cycles for different classes of steel and heat-treatments, or for nitriding steels, 2×106 cycles.
+Table 1- from ISO 6336 Part 5 - shows a first estimation of the Hardness required for and Contact Stress Endurance Limit at 5×107 cycles for different classes of steel and heat-treatments, and for nitriding steels at 2×106 cycles.

 The reliability is taken as 99%.
-That is to say, there is a probable risk of 1% of the cams will fail if subjected to a contact-stress equal to the stress in the table.
+That is to say, there is a probable risk of 1% that the cam will fail if subjected to a contact-stress equal to the stress in the table.

-Depth of Hardness is also important because the maximum shear-stress occurs below the surface, which is the main contribution to pitting failure.
+Depth of Hardness is also important because the maximum shear-stress is below the surface.

 The lubrication mode is 'mixed', and the lubricant is 'clean'.